hasmhib/unit3-2024/README.md

     # Code continues
 ```

-This function retrieves the selected material from the user interface, choose the materials, and then queries the 'customers' table for orders that match the specified material.
-Based on the query results, it either displays the matching orders or let the user know that no orders were found for the selected material, effectively allowing users to filter orders by material type.
+This function retrieves the selected material from the user interface, choose the materials, and then queries the 'customers' table for orders that match the requested material.
+Based on the query results, it either displays the matching orders to the pop-up screen or let the user know that no orders were found for the selected material, effectively allowing users to filter orders by material type.

 <img width="max" alt="Screenshot 2024-03-11 at 1 13 18 AM" src="https://github.com/hasmhib/unit3-2024/assets/142870448/bfe33163-b4d2-47a8-93d8-d152e6e1c12e">

-Fig. 10: _An example of 'search_by_material' shown in "OrderScreen"_
+Fig. 12: _An example of 'search_by_material' shown in "OrderScreen"_

 # Criteria D: Functionlaity

 ## Demonstration video
 https://drive.google.com/file/d/1tz2VrezD6CRP31pPIW8PfwshkYrk4gmb/view?usp=drive_link

 [^1]: Python vs Xcode: What are the differences? https://stackshare.io/stackups/python-vs-xcode#:~:text=In%20summary%2C%20Python%20is%20a,complex%20syntax%20and%20limited%20compatibility